parmentelat/r2lab-obsolete/website/hardware.md

   		<i style="font-size:2em;" class="pull-left glyphicon glyphicon-cog" aria-hidden="true"></i>
  		</span>

-		&nbsp; R2Lab offers a connection to the testbed infrastructure trough a gateway access which allow the researchers control each reserved node.
+		&nbsp; R2lab offers a connection to the testbed infrastructure through a gateway access which allows the researchers to control each reserved node.
   </div>
 </div>
 <br>